Beware fake COVID tests online, FTC warns - NewsBreak

 Beware fake COVID tests online, FTC warns

 WASHINGTON ( NEWS10 ) — On Tuesday, the Federal Trade Commission (FTC) warned consumers about buying phony COVID tests online.
-The agency sent out a few guidelines on avoiding the scam, preventing waste of money and potential misdiagnosis from fraudulent or fault testing kits.2 men lead police on chase in stolen vehicle, said Mobile Police
+The agency sent out a few guidelines on avoiding the scam, preventing waste of money and potential misdiagnosis from fraudulent or fault testing kits.Rhode Island man pleads guilty to pandemic relief fraud

 In 2021, the Food and Drug Administration alerted Americans to to fake and unauthorized at-home test kits sold online as long lines formed at COVID sites ahead of a holiday spike in demand.
 Limited supply lead to opportunistic scammers, and the risk of spreading untreated COVID because of a bogus test.
 If you’re shopping online for a test, keep these tips in mind: